Menditect/documentation/docs/howtos/record-user-actions.md

 ## Handle date and time values

-All datetime values are set as fixed instead of current datetime with an offset.
+All datetime values are set as "Specified date" instead of current datetime with an offset.
 - Check datetime attribute values and make sure to change them to current datetime with an offset where necessary.

 ## Handle objects in pages